-The law requires a judge’s authorization to search an individual’s premises and prohibits indiscriminate monitoring of the correspondence or communications of citizens.
-However, local human rights groups alleged that the government did not properly enforce the law.
-As of October 1, the State Data Protection Inspectorate had investigated 108 allegations of arbitrary interference by officials with privacy, compared with 97 investigated complaints during the same period in 2008.
-Most complaints involved claims by individuals that government agencies were collecting or using their personal data, such as personal identity numbers, without a legal basis or justification.
-The inspectorate also conducted 122 preventive investigations, unrelated to specific complaints, of companies, enterprises, and government agencies, compared with 102 such audits during 2008.
+The law requires authorities to obtain a judge’s authorization before searching an individual’s premises.
+It prohibits indiscriminate monitoring, including email, text messages, or other digital communications intended to remain private.
+Domestic human rights groups alleged that the government did not properly enforce the law.
+In the first nine months of the year, the State Data Protection Inspectorate investigated 435 allegations of privacy violations, compared with 189 such allegations in the first six months of 2016.
+Most complaints involved claims by individuals that their personal information, such as identity numbers, was collected without a legal justification.

 There were no government restrictions on academic freedom or cultural events.

-The law and constitution provide for the right to assemble peacefully, and the government generally respected this right in practice for most groups; however, the government denied assembly permits to certain groups.
+The law and constitution provide for freedom of assembly, and the government generally respected this right.

-The law provides for freedom of association, and the government generally respected this right in practice; however, the government continued to ban the Communist Party and other organizations associated with the former Soviet regime.
+Although the law provides for this freedom and the government generally respected it, the government continued to ban the Communist Party and other organizations associated with the Soviet period.

 c.
 Freedom of Religion